Mili-0299/WGS-Variant-Interpretation-OCA-Case-Study/README.md

 - Exported the final pathogenic variant list with summaries as a CSV file.

 ## Results
-- Total variants found in the TYR gene: *[insert number from output]*.
+- Total variants found in the TYR gene: 267966
 - Pathogenic or likely pathogenic variants identified: 26425
 - The results provide insights into clinically relevant TYR gene variants implicated in OCA.